 TJX launches T.K.
 Maxx, introducing the off-price concept to the U.K. and then to Ireland.
 Over time, T.K.
 Maxx becomes Europe’s only major brick-and-mortar, off-price retailer of apparel and home fashions.

 TJX acquires Marshalls, the second largest off-price retailer in the U.S. At this time, Marshalls has 496 stores and offers brand name family apparel, including a broad selection of footwear and menswear.
 Combined, T.J.
-Maxx and Marshalls operated more than 1,000 stores nationwide.
+Maxx and Marshalls operate more than 1,000 stores nationwide.

 TJX sells the Hit or Miss chain to members of Hit or Miss management and outside investors.